This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Shakes and tremors

-On top of the health effects, alcohol abuse can affect your relationships and productivity, putting you in dangerous situations where you’re risking the safety of yourself and others.
+On top of the health effects, alcohol abuse can affect your relationships and productivity, putting you in dangerous life situations where you’re risking the well-being of yourself and others.

 Who Should Abstain Completely From Alcohol?

-There are recommendations out there around who should abstain entirely from alcohol.
-Those groups include:
+There are recommendations for which people groups should abstain entirely from alcohol.
+These groups include:

 • Women who are pregnant or might become pregnant